Conflict in the workplace is inevitable. No matter how friendly you may try to be, annoyances and

 Toby thinks Mike needs to focus on his results, not his process.

-Nearly 60 percent of HR managers at large companies say they've observed office conflicts that arise from
+According to the Society for Human Resource Management, nearly 60 percent of HR managers at large companies say they've observed office conflicts that arise from

 and act, and how to capitalize on their behavioral styles.